Steinhaus chessboard theorem: n-dimensional variants

 Tkacz and Turzanski generalize the chessboard theorem to an n-dimensional board:Consider a grid of n-dimensional cubes.
 Color each cube with one of n colors 1,...,n.
-Then, there exists a set of cubes all colored i, which connect the opposite grid sides in dimension i.Ahlbach present the proof of Tkacz and Turzanski to the n-dimensional chessboard theorem, and use it to prove the Poincare-Miranda theorem.
+Then, there exists a set of cubes all colored i, which connect the opposite grid sides in dimension i.Ahlbach present the proof of Tkacz and Turzanski to the n-dimensional chessboard theorem, and use it to prove the Poincaré-Miranda theorem.
 The intuitive idea is as follows.
 Suppose by contradiction that an n-dimensional function f, satisfying the conditions to Miranda's theorem does not have a zero.
 In other words, for each point x, there is at least one coordinate i for which f_{i}(x) is nonzero.
 Let us color each point x with some color i for which f_{i}(x) is nonzero.
 By the Steinhaus chessboard theorem, there exists some i for which there is a path of points colored i connecting the two opposite sides on dimension i.
-By the Poincare-Miranda conditions, f_{i}(x)<0 at the start of the path and f_{i}(x)>0 at the end of the path, and the function is continuous along the path.
+By the Poincaré-Miranda conditions, f_{i}(x)<0 at the start of the path and f_{i}(x)>0 at the end of the path, and the function is continuous along the path.
 Therefore, there must be a point on the path on which f_{i}(x)=0 - a contradiction.